 By default, Lightroom sets the Camera Raw cache to 1 GB.
 If you increase the cache size, it can store more image data, which in turn speeds the generation of previews of those images.
 Some Lightroom users find that increasing the Camera Raw cache to 20 GB or more can dramatically speed performance in the Develop module.
 To increase the Camera Raw cache size, do the following:

 To further speed the cache, keep it on a fast hard disk.
-(See Use a fast hard drive.)
 To specify the location of the Camera Raw cache, do the following:

 When working in Lightroom, also temporarily disable antivirus or security software that performs real-time scanning or automatic backup.
-For instructions on disabling antivirus or security software features, see that program’s documentation.
+For instructions on disabling antivirus or security software features, see the documentation for your antivirus or security software.